sahib/rmlint/docs/rmlint.1.rst

     Only look into file if it is readable, writable or executable by the current user.
     Which one of the can be given as argument as one of *rwx*.

     If no argument is given, *"rw"* is assumed.
+Note that *r* does basically nothing user-visible since ``rmlint`` will ignore unreadable files anyways.
+    It's just there for the sake of completeness.

     By default this check is not done.